tttppp/ora-balance-iteration/README.md

-# ora-competitive-balance
+# ora-balance-iteration

 For use with [oratools](https://github.com/ubitux/oratools).

-Clone this project to `~/projects/ora-competitive-balance` and create a directory `~/sandbox/maps` with the following structure:
+Clone this project to `~/projects/ora-balance-iteration` and create a directory `~/sandbox/maps` with the following structure:
 ```
 maps
 +-- overlay.png: An overlay png (with transparency)